 (NCBI-index: 1.594318)

 The Woodland Marble (Orthotaenia undulana) is similar to the Common Marble (Celypha lacunana).
 The big difference is in the dark median band halfway up the forewing.
 With the Woodland Marble, this is an entirely dark band, but with the Common Marble, the pre-median cream-white band runs through the dark cross band in the middle, like a kind of finger.
 Furthermore, the apical zone of the Woodland Marble is lighter in colour, and the dark markings are more prominent.
-The larvae feed in leaves that are spun together.
-The flying period is one generation, from May to August, and the wingspan is 15-20mm.
-Host plant: Birch, Honeysuckle, and Billberry.
+The larvae feed on leaves that are spun together.
+The flying period spans one generation, from May to August, and the wingspan ranges from 15 to 20 mm.
+Host plant: Birch, Honeysuckle, Billberry.
 Dutch name: Woudbladroller.
-Frisian name:
+Frisian name: –

 Flying period: